Islam in Bangladesh: Status of religious freedom

 The Constitution establishes Islam as the state religion but upholds the right to practice—subject to law, public order, and morality—the religion of one's choice.
 The Government generally respects this provision in practice.
-The Government (2001–2006) led by an alliance of four parties Bangladesh Nationalist Party, Jamaat-e-Islami Bangladesh, Islami Oikya Jote and Bangladesh Jatiyo Party banned Ahmadiya literature by an executive order.
-The current interim government led by Muhammad Yunus also propagates secularism.
+However, there has been instances when the government tried to restrict minority Muslim voices.
+For example, the Four Party Alliance government between 2001 and 2006, led by Bangladesh Nationalist Party and Jamaat-e-Islami Bangladesh, banned Ahmadiyya literature by an executive order.